Last Updated on 10/27/20 by Rose Palmer

 - On the tour we only visited Toshogu, which is only one of the UNESCO sites in the area.
 There are also many other shrines on the mountain besides the UNESCO listed ones

-A day in Nikko as an independent traveler
+A Nikko day trip as an independent traveler

-My most recent visit to Nikko was in Nov.
-2017 on a trip with my husband.
+not long ago, I had the chance to visit Nikko again on a trip with my husband.
 Since he had not been to Nikko before, I wanted to go back so that he could experience it also.
 Traveling to Nikko from Tokyo by train was easy.
 There are a number of options, and depending on where you are staying in Tokyo will determine the easiest train route to take.
 If you are trying to use a JR pass, that will also affect which option you choose.
 For the most up to date train route information, see the Japan Rail website.

 The Nikko train station had a very helpful information office that provided a map and information in English on how to get to the World Heritage sites.
 In front of the Nikko train station was the bus stop for the bus to the shrine area.
 There are placards with a map of the area and a bus route map.
 There is also a good directional sign pointing you in the right way.